 Summer essentials

 Looking for the best dog cooling mat?
-We tested gel, pressure-activated and water-filled mats to find five that keep dogs cool without freezing or leaking.
+We researched gel, pressure-activated and water-filled mats to find five that keep dogs cool without freezing or leaking.

 Dogs regulate heat mainly through panting and their paw pads.
 Unlike us, they cannot sweat through their skin.
 When temperatures hit 20°C and above — which happens more often in UK summers now — many dogs struggle.